Personal Injury Claims: How Do Contingency Fees Work?

 Virginia Personal Injury Lawyer

 Contact the Law Offices of Richard Serpe, PC for a free consultation.
-We offer a No Fee Promise, which means you don’t owe us any legal fees unless we settle or win your case.
-You shouldn’t have to “hire” a lawyer.
-We will work on your behalf to get a fair settlement.
+We will work on your behalf to get you a fair settlement.
 We only charge legal fees if you receive a settlement or verdict.